roberto-butti/some-drops-of-javascript/src/content/docs/03-var/07_object-entries.md

 ---
-title: 'Object entries: `entries()`'
+title: 'Getting all the object entries'
 sidebar:
-  label: Object entries
+  label: The object entries
 ---

-## Getting key-value pairs of an object using Object.entries()
+## Getting key-value pairs of an object using `Object.entries()`

-The Object.entries() method returns an array of key-value pairs for each element in the object.
+The `Object.entries()` method returns an array of key-value pairs for each element in the object.

 ```js
 const user = {